-Remembering Paul Allen
+Seattle and beyond go blue in tribute to Paul Allen

 Starting Saturday at dusk through midnight Sunday, many institutions, landmarks and buildings across the region will be illuminated in blue to honor Microsoft co-founder, philanthropist and Seahawks owner Paul Allen, who died last month.
 Some of the structures include:

-- Amazon’s spheres in South Lake Union
+- Amazon’s Spheres

 - Microsoft City Center